 red scoop neck long sleeve shirt

 ✨ Driving Innovation, Strategy, and Commercialisation for LIF Alumni Malaysia ✨

-The Chair and Vice Chair of the LIF Alumni Malaysia Country Chapter, together with several committee members, held two strategic engagements to strengthen our support for all LIF Alumni across cohorts.
+14 November 2025 - The Chair and Vice Chair of the LIF Alumni Malaysia Country Chapter, together with several committee members, held two strategic engagements to strengthen our support for all LIF Alumni across cohorts.
 The engagement with MIGHT focused on strategic foresight, national direction, and how LIF Alumni can align their expertise with Malaysia’s future industries.
 Together, we explored how our community can contribute more meaningfully to the nation’s innovation roadmap under MySTI and MOSTI.
 The engagement session with MRANTI centered on commercialization pathways from validating ideas to scaling solutions.
 The discussion highlighted opportunities for our alumni to access programs, networks, and resources that accelerate their journey from research to real market impact.
 Together, we are building a stronger, more connected innovation ecosystem for Malaysia !

+red scoop neck long sleeve shirt